Reference Library Sitemap

 eNature Field Guides: Insects and Spiders.
 Detailed descriptions and photographs of 288 North American insects and spiders.
 Photographs may be enlarged.
 You can also send any eNature species image as an eCard.

 Insect Company.
 Over 1,600 specimen photographs.
-Insect lists for Butterflies - Lepidoptera, Moths - Lepidoptera, Beetles - Coleoptera, Spiders, Scorpions, Preying Mantids, Stick & Leaf Insects, Cicadas & Lantern Flies.
+Insect lists for Butterflies - Lepidoptera, Moths - Lepidoptera, Beetles - Coleoptera, Spiders, Scorpions, Preying Mantids, Stick and Leaf Insects, Cicadas and Lantern Flies.
 View Insect Rarities and Oddities - photographs of gynandromorphs and other insect defects, and Photo Gallery of groups of insects.
 Includes Starting a Collection: How to - Preparing your insect specimens.

 Insect Printouts.
 Insect means "segmented" in Latin.
 There are about a million different types of insects.